wistia/wistia-open-docs/_posts/data-api.md

 #### The Request

-<pre><code class="language-markup">POST https://api.wistia.com/v1/projects/&lt;project-id&gt;/sharings.json</code></pre>
+<code class="full_width">POST https://api.wistia.com/v1/projects/<project-id>/sharings.json</code>

-Make sure you replace **&lt;project-id&gt;** with the hashed ID of the project that you want to share.
+Make sure you replace `<project-id>` with the hashed ID of the project that you want to share.

 This method can accept several parameters to customize the way that the sharing happens.

 The only required parameter is **with**, which specifies the email address of the person with whom you want to share the project.

 Parameter   | Description
 ------------|-------------------